jonathanhogg/flitter/docs/builtins.md

 Multiplying or dividing this seed value then allows for different intervals, e.g., four times a beat: `uniform(:foo;beat*4)`.

-The pseudo-random streams can be indexed with a range vector to generate a vector of numbers, e.g.: `uniform(:some_seed)[..100]` will generate a 100-vector of uniformly distributed numbers.
-The streams are arbitrarily long and are unit-cost to call, so indexing the billionth number takes the same amount of time as the 0th.
-Negative indices wrap around to the end of the 64-bit unsigned integer index range.
+Pseudo-random streams can be indexed with a range vector to generate a vector of numbers, e.g.: `uniform(:some_seed)[..100]` will generate a 100-vector of uniformly distributed numbers.
+Streams are *very* long (see note below) and are unit-cost to index – so indexing the billionth number takes the same amount of time as the first.
+Negative indices wrap around to the end of the stream.

+Streams are considered to be `true` in conditional expressions (`if`, `and`, etc.).
+In all other aspects, they behave like the `null` vector, e.g., attempts to use them in mathematical expressions will evaluate to `null`.

 For example: